THAI RETIREMENT VISA FAQs

 How long should the money be in the bank before I can apply for a retirement visa?

-The money has to be deposited in the bank 2 months prior to your Thai retirement visa application.
+The money has to be deposited in the bank at least 2 months prior to your Thai retirement visa application.

 We are a couple over 55 years old who are planning to stay in Thailand on a Thai Retirement Visa.
 Would that mean we need to present a total of THB 1.6 million a year?